cbm360/react-redux-weather-app/README.md

 data in the same array.
 -ES6 setting a function variable in the arguments function myFunction( { myArgument } ) {}.
 This will create a const inside the function.
+-React when rendering a list a unique key value must be provided in the top level element.
 ## Resources
 Udemy- [Modern React with Redux](https://www.udemy.com/react-redux/learn/v4/overview)